perspexcloud/site/about.md

 We specialise in design based on informed decisions, drawn from 25 years experience in the industry.

-We deliver solutions that work up-front and carry on working.
+Perspex Cloud deliver solutions that work up-front and carry on working.

 We can also help with voice coaching and team building.
 See [our voice page](../voice "Perspex Cloud - Voice") for details.